macrat/mcp-server-kintone/README.md

 Please make sure that all apps you want to access are included in the `apps` list.
 For security reasons, this server does not allow clients to access apps that are not included in the `apps` list.

+Permissions are optional.
+In default, only read permission is granted.

 ### 3. Configure MCP client like Claude Desktop